 Randox Health’s science-led approach to prevention mirrors regenerative agriculture’s long-term view: invest in care now to avoid crisis later.
 It’s about building resilience, whether that’s in a field or in the human body.

 The Goodwood Health Summit, presented by Randox Health, brings together world-leading experts to debate topics and trends that can lead towards a healthier future for all.
-This year the Summit, which will be livestreamed from Goodwood House is chaired by Dr Chris van Tullekan, confirmed speakers for the event include Mr James Kinross, Patrick Holden CBE, Dan Kittredge and Dr Federica Amati.
+This year the Summit, which will be livestreamed from Goodwood House is chaired by Dr Chris van Tulleken, confirmed speakers for the event include Mr James Kinross, Patrick Holden CBE, Dan Kittredge and Dr Federica Amati.
 Stephanie Moore, Goodwood’s resident gut health expert, will also join the panel as a featured speaker.

 From Soil to Self: How You Can Get Involved